ronn13/stillcareback/CARE_APP_API_DOCUMENTATION.md

 #### Start Visit
 **POST** `/appointments/api/staff/appointments/{id}/start_visit/`

-Starts a visit by setting the actual start time. **You can only start a visit on the day it is scheduled.**
+Starts a visit by setting the actual start time. **You can only start a visit on the day it is scheduled, and you cannot start a new visit if you already have another visit in progress.**

 **Request Body:**
 - (empty)